jakkaj/k-scratch/README.md

     -f, --folder <arg>    Sub folder to get or upload.
 If omitted it will get or send everything under wwwroot from Kudu
+    -k, --key <arg>       Function key for use when calling test endpoints
 ```

 First you need to create an Azure function.
 I tend to use consumption based ones, nice and cheap for my muck around functions... but you can use normal App Service for them too (with slots etc).